MahBadran93/ROS_Project/README.md

           </p>
         </p>

-- TurtleBot3 revieves the velocity information by subscribing to this topic.
-It will be provided with translation and rotation information.
+- TurtleBot3 receives the velocity information by subscribing to this topic.
+The topic will provide the robot translation and rotation data.
 - We can publish to this topic by running this command:
   ```rostopic pub /cmd_vel  TAB TAB```
   And then in the terminal we can edit the values of the two vectors.